< back to hacks

 xfwk-replacer was originally written using the module Beautiful Soup, but that module really messed with the formatting of the HTML and made the compiled files almost unreadable; it also messed around with the whitespace, causing spaces to appear in places where they shouldn't.
 I rewrote it using ElementTree and it now behaves sensibly and even leaves the formatting alone!

-New tag: <fwk:script file="filename"> - process the inner text / HTML using a specified script in the ?scripts directory.
+New tag: <fwk:script name="filename"> - process the inner text / HTML using a specified script in the ?scripts directory.

 Before I do a public release I will need to work out how to use Github or whatever.